“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 - Mini-Glossary

-- Selected References and Source Links
+- Selected Bibliography, References, and Source Links

 - Links to the Three Guides